irvanggtq/Customer-Segmentation/README.md

 - Frequency : how often a customer buys from us
 - Monetary value : the total value of purchases a customer has made.

+# Preprocessing Modeling

-1. Create new data frame containing customer name column and recency column.
+- Create new data frame containing customer name column and recency column.
 This is done by calculating how long since customers make purchases.
-2. Create new data frame containing customer name column, frequency column, and monetary column.
+- Create new data frame containing customer name column, frequency column, and monetary column.
 The results of frequency can be determined by calculating how often customers make a purchase.
 While the monetary is produced from the calculation of how much money the customer spent making purchases.
-3. Combine the recency table with the frequency and monetary table.
+- Combine the recency table with the frequency and monetary table.

+# Modeling